 The third component—the CPD event—will be a seminar about how professionals can foster collaborative relationships with Indigenous communities when working on engineering and geoscience projects on Indigenous land.
 The session will provide practical tools by assessing a hypothetical project from both a technical and First Nations’ perspective, and will conclude with a panel of experts sharing their experiences.

-The CPD seminar will be held on May 15, 2019, via webinar, or in-person in Vancouver, BC.
-More information is provided at egbc.ca/Events.
+The CPD seminar will be held in September via webinar, and in-person in Vancouver, BC.

 The pilot program will be completed by September 1, 2019.
 Its focus is to educate members, provide insight into and best-practice tools for Indigenous engagement, and encourage continuing dialogue in Indigenous engagement and truth and reconciliation.